alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 	Make sure that when you call functions like `PayAndGuess` that require  ETH, you enter an amount in the Value box and change the currency to ETH.

-4. Submit the modified smart contract code and a brief explanation your changes and how they work.
+4. Submit a link to the deployed contract on the Goerli testnetwork.